indigo-dc/tts/gitbook/admin.md

 ### From Package
 For Ubuntu 14.04 and CentOS 7 a package is provided by the INDIGO DataCloud team.
-To be able to install the packages using the package manager of your system the repository needs to be added.
+To be able to install the packages using the package manager of your system, the repository needs to be added.
 This is done by adding the INDIGO DataCloud package repository to your system.